noahehall/theBookOfNoah/0current/apitech.md

 ## mime types
+  - choose wisely
+    - a web browser has not way of knowing the authors intention which may cause unexpected behavior when providing the resource to the user
+    - loss of control: if the browser ignores the reported mime type, the author loses control over how hteir content is to be processed
+    - security: some content types (e.g. executables) are inherently unsafe. thus certain mime types are usually restricted in terms of what actions a browser will take when given that type of contexts
+    -
   - media type: a standard that indicates the nature and format of a document, file, or assortment of bytes
     - browsers use the MIME type, not the file extension to detemrine how to aprocess a url
     - is set in the `content-type  header